Welcome to our guide on selecting the best paint for fresh plaster, a crucial decision for any homeowner or office space owner in London.

 Little Greene Intelligent Matt Emulsion | Eco-friendly, elegant finish | High | Moderate | ££££ | Eco-conscious, stylish homes |

-Understanding Fresh Plaster
+What is Fresh Plaster

 Fresh plaster is like a blank canvas.
-It’s porous, absorbing water and moisture, which can be a double-edged sword.
+It’s porous, absorbing water and moisture, which can be a double edged sword.
 On the one hand, it allows your paint to bond beautifully, but on the other, it can lead to dampness and peeling if not treated correctly.
 We’ve seen too many London homes and offices fall victim to these issues, but with the right paint, these can be easily avoided

 Creating a mist coat